-- The Earth's orbit around the Sun; - The Earth's rotation: - The Earth's orientation; - The location of the solar PV development including the reflector (solar panel) area; - The reflector's 3D orientation including azimuth angle of the solar panel (the orientation of the solar panels relative to north and the solar panel elevation angle; - Local topography including receptor and panel heights above mean sea level.
+- The Earth's orbit around the Sun;

+- The Earth's rotation:

+- The Earth's orientation;

+- The location of the solar PV development or building development including the reflector (solar panel or façade) area; - The reflector's 3D orientation including azimuth angle of the solar panel or façade (the orientation of the reflectors relative to north and the reflector elevation angle; - Local topography including receptor and panel or façade heights above mean sea level.

-For increased accuracy, the model should account for the following:
+For increased accuracy, the model could account for the following:

-- Terrain at the visible horizon; - Local time zone and daylight savings times; - Consideration of sunrise and sunset times; - Determine which solar panels create the solar reflection within the solar PV development; - Azimuth range of the Sun when a solar reflection is geometrically possible; - Vertical elevation range of the Sun when a solar reflection is geometrically possible; - High-resolution analysis i.e. undertaking multiple geometric calculations within the given solar PV development area.
-For example, at intervals of between 1 and 20 metres; - The intensity of any solar reflection produced.
+- Terrain at the visible horizon; - Local time zone and daylight savings times; - Consideration of sunrise and sunset times; - Determine which solar panels create the solar reflection within the solar PV development; - Determine what area of the façade create the solar reflection from the building development; - Azimuth range of the Sun1 when a solar reflection is geometrically possible; - Vertical elevation range of the Sun when a solar reflection is geometrically possible; - High-resolution analysis i.e. undertaking multiple geometric calculations within the given solar PV development or façade area.
+For example, at intervals of between 1 and 20 metres; - Consideration of the effect of non-specular reflective surfaces e.g. masonry between glass façades; - The intensity2 of any solar reflection produced.